denis-beurive/scapy/README.md

 Why ?

-Because imported modules are declared _statically_.
+Because imported modules are *NOT* declared _statically_.
 Thus, IDEs, which only proceed to **static analysis** of code cannot reference the modules: _the modules names don't appear in the code.
 These names are generated at runtime_.